What are babies doing at 3-4 months?

 It’s also important to look after yourself.
 Looking after yourself physically, mentally and emotionally is good for you, and it’s good for your baby.
 When you’re well, you can give your baby the loving attention they need to grow and thrive.
 You can also cope better if your baby is crying a lot.

-When to be concerned about baby development
+When to be concerned about baby development at 4 months

 You know your baby best.
 So it’s a good idea to see your child and family health nurse or GP if you have any concerns or notice that your 4-month-old has any of the following issues.